Timodie/Client-Server-Simulation/README.md

 # Client-Server-Simulation

-Connects to server and solves a uniquely assigned problem
+Connects to instructor's server and solves a uniquely assigned problem